pinkeen/ansible-role-ssh-tunnel-client/README.md

 ## Warning

-If you use multiple clients to connect to one server then check that you have autossh with version >= 1.4a-1.

-Ssh binds to a monitoring port on the remote machine.
-Before the mentioned version a fixed port was used and multiple clients could not bind to the same port at the same time which caused the ssh session to be restarted every 10 minutes.
+Autossh binds to a monitoring port on the remote machine.
+A fixed port is used and multiple clients cannot not bind to the same port at the same time what causes the ssh session to be restarted every 10 minutes.

-In later versions this is fixed by randomizing this port.
-If you still encounter problems you can try setting the `ssh_tunnel_client_disable_monitoring` variable to true which basically adds the `-M 0` option.
+The port randomization does not work in latest centos 7 version (1.4e) as of this writing.

+That's why the autossh monitoring is turned off.

 Even without the monitoring it should work fine, because ssh exits quickly when there is no connection thanks to `-oServerAliveInterval=60 -oServerAliveCountMax=2` options.

 For more info see:
 https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=351162

+Sidenote: Upon consideration, why do I need autossh then?
+Won't systemd take care of the restarting?